triggerfishab/lisa-cli/README.md

 * Add all the config needed to be able to deploy the site to Kinsta with Trellis

 ## 🔧 Prerequisites
-You will need to install the following stuff to use lisa-cli:
+You will need to install and configure the following stuff to use Lisa CLI:
 * [Node](https://nodejs.org/en/) version >= 12
 * [GitHub CLI](https://github.com/cli/cli) ([setup instructions](https://cli.github.com/manual/))
 * [ansible-vault](https://docs.ansible.com/ansible/2.9/user_guide/vault.html) (comes from Ansible)